-Every year on November the 2nd, there is a special tradition that takes place in Ecuador, it is the day of the Dead or all saints day (Spanish: ‘día de los difuntos’) This is the day to honor the death.
+Every year on November the 2nd, there is a special tradition that takes place in Ecuador, It is the day of the Dead or All Saints Day (Spanish: ‘día de los difuntos’) This is the day to honor the death.
 How?
-We visit them on their graves and then gather together with family in order to eat the delicious traditional dish called colada morada together with bread dolls “guaguas de pan”.
+We visit them on their graves and then gather together with the family in order to eat the delicious traditional dish called colada morada together with bread dolls “guaguas de pan”.

-As all Latin American countries we enjoy spending time together with the family: parents, siblings, cousins, as well as grandparents.
-Our motto: “the more the merrier”.
+As in all Latin American countries, we enjoy spending time together with the family: parents, siblings, cousins, as well as grandparents.
+Our motto: “The more the merrier”.

 PIN IT FOR LATER

 Love trying new food?
-Loved the desserts you tasted while you were in South America?
+Did you love the desserts you tasted while you were in South America?
 Check out the book Dulce: Desserts in the Latin-American Tradition, by JoseLuis Flores.
 It is well-written book with some of the best recipes in Latin-American desserts.